robertbraeutigam/scan/README.md

 might therefore need to try multiple PSKs to know which one the initiator is using.
 The protocol is designed so a single try takes a single hashing operation only.

-This frame contains an optional payload of maximum 65535 bytes.
+This frame may contain an optional payload.
 If the handshake is complete after the initial handshake message, the initiator is free to send the first payload in the same message.
 This allows devices that do not maintain a connection, maybe because they are off-line most of the time, to send messages to other